-To honour International Women’s Day, we bring you our round-up of the most iconic designers and architects.
+To honour International Women’s Day, we bring you our round-up of the most iconic designers and architects, including three of our Luxdeco 50 designers.
 From their ambition to their business intuition and, of course, their innate style, take inspiration from these remarkable leading ladies.

 Why we love her?
 She redefined 21st-century architecture.
 Period.

-has not only become globally recognised for her distinctive interiors, but also pioneered her own lifestyle brand that includes everything from lighting and decor to wallpaper and jewellery.
-Brave shapes, unexpected textures and dreamy colour palettes are her hallmarks of her iconic projects – from the Viceroy Hotels in Santa Monica and Miami, to the Four Seasons, Anguilla, and the Bergdorf Goodman restaurant, New York.
+Kelly Wearstler (LuxDeco 50 2019) is one of the world's hottest celebrity designers.
+The American interior designer (a.k.a. the queen of Maximalism) has not only become globally recognised for her distinctive interiors, but also pioneered her own lifestyle brand that includes everything from lighting and decor to wallpaper and jewellery.
+Brave shapes, unexpected textures and invigorating colour palettes are the hallmarks of her iconic projects, from the Viceroy Hotels in Santa Monica and Miami, to the Four Seasons, Anguilla, and the Bergdorf Goodman restaurant, New York.